E031 How to Develop a Career in Data Science as a PhD? How to Shine at the Job Interviews?

 November 22nd, 2020

-Dr. Fabio Gori is a multidisciplinary professional, using his mathematical and data science skills to tackle industrial and biomedical challenges.
+Dr Fabio Gori is a multidisciplinary professional, who uses his mathematical and data science skills to tackle industrial and biomedical challenges.
 While completing his degree in mathematics at the University of Pisa (IT), Fabio began researching the biomedical field; he liked it so much that he decided to keep working in the experimental sciences.

 Therefore, Fabio began a PhD in Bioinformatics & Data Science at Radboud University Nijmegen in Nijmegen, the Netherlands.
-The focus of his research was developing computational methods or the analysis of microbial communities.
-After completing his doctorate, he became a Research Fellow at the University of Exeter (UK), where he was using quantitative methods (bioinformatics, differential equation modeling, control theory) to study antibiotic resistance.
+The focus of his research was developing computational methods for the analysis of microbial communities.
+After completing his doctorate, he became a Research Fellow at the University of Exeter (UK), where he was using quantitative methods (bioinformatics, differential equation modelling, control theory) to study antibiotic resistance.

 He later decided to move to the industry, and so he worked in the German biotech for precision oncology as a bioinformatics data scientist.
 He moved back to the Netherlands to work as a data scientist at the AI startup Machine2Learn, where he works both on industrial and biomedical projects.

 The episode was recorded on November 20th, 2020.
 This material represents the speaker’s personal views and not the opinions of their current or former employer(s).

 Natalia Bielczyk 00:10 Hello, everyone.
 This is yet another episode of Career Talks by Welcome Solutions.
 In these meetings, we talk with professionals who developed interesting careers and are willing to share their life hacks and valuable tips on how to develop your career with us.
 And today I have a great pleasure to introduce Fabio Gori.